proudmonkey/AutoWrapper/README.md

 ```

 #### WrapWhenApiPathStartsWith
 If you set the `IsApiOnly` option to `false`, you can also specify the segment of your `API` path for validation.
-By default it was set to `"/api"`.
+By default it is set to `"/api"`.
 If you want to set it to something else, then you can do:

 ```csharp
 app.UseApiResponseAndExceptionWrapper( new AutoWrapperOptions {